wp-plugins/opensearchserver-search/readme.txt

  * Updated FR translation

 = 1.5.1 - 05/02/2015 =
- * Add feature for choosing an existing query template from OSS, instead of using query configured in WordPress.
+ * Added a feature to select an existing query template from OSS rather than using queries configured in WordPress.
- * Improved facets: small search form, hierarchical facets, etc.
+ * Improved facets use: added a small search form, hierarchical facets, and some other imrpovements

 = 1.5 - 30/12/2014 =
-* Improve indexing of Custom Fields.
+* Improved the indexing of Custom Fields.
-* Add useful help texts for Query and Facets management.
+* Additional help texts for Query and Facets management.
-* ==> **Index re-creation and synchronization may be needed if you are indexing some Custom Fields.** Please re-configure Custom Fields to index in section "Index settings".
+* ==> **Re-creating and synchronizing the index may be needed if you are indexing Custom Fields.** Please re-configure which Custom Fields to index in the "Index settings" section.

 = 1.4.2 - 16/12/2014 =
-* Update indexing process
+* Updated the indexing process

 = 1.4.1 - 07/11/2014 =
-* Fix bug whith exclusive facet when there is only one.
+* Fixed a bug occurring when there only was a single exclusive facet

 = 1.4 - 04/11/2014 =
-* Add filter and actions, update README.
+* Added filters and actions, updated the README.

 = 1.3.9 - 14/10/2014 =
-* Add translation labels for some strings: Next, Previous, First, Last
+* Added translation labels for the following strings: Next, Previous, First, Last

 = 1.3.8 - 04/09/2014 =
-* Add plugin icon for Wordpress 4.0
+* Added a plugin icon for Wordpress 4.0

 = 1.3.7 =
-* Add autocompletion on main search input, not only in search page anymore
+* Added autocompletion on the main search input - it's no longer limited to the search page

 = 1.3.6 =
-* Change facet behavior: there is now a standard behavior and an advanced behavior
+* Changed facet behavior: there is now a standard behavior and an advanced behavior
-* Advanced behavior allow to choose exclusive or multiple facets
+* The advanced behavior allows for selecting exclusive or multiple facets
-* Add configurable URL slug for facets
+* Added configurable URL slugs for facets
-* Improve autocompletion suggestion
+* Improved autocompletion suggestions
-* Add some WordPress filters
+* Added some WordPress filters
-* ==> **Index re-creation and synchronization may be needed**
+* ==> **Index re-creation and synchronization may be needed upon updating the plugin**

 = 1.3.5 =
-* Indexation of content's thumbnail
+* Indexing of content thumbnails
-* Indexation of multiple taxonomies
+* Indexing of multiple taxonomies
-* Categorie is now indexed like any other taxonomy
+* Categories are now indexed like any other taxonomy
-* Chosen content type can now be automatically indexed when added / edited / deleted
+* The chosen content type can now be automatically indexed when added / edited / deleted
-* Use STYLESHEETPATH instead of TEMPLATEPATH to be able to override template in a Child Theme
+* Used STYLESHEETPATH instead of TEMPLATEPATH, which makes it possible to override the template in a Child Theme
-* Add handling of OpenSearchServer logging
+* Added handling of OpenSearchServer logging
-* ==> **Index re-creation and synchronization may be needed**
+* ==> **Index re-creation and synchronization may be needed upon updating the plugin**

 = 1.3.4 =
-* UI Enhancements
+* UI enhancements
-* Sort by date feature.
+* 'Sort by date' feature.

 = 1.3.3 =
-* Add search only mode
+* Added a search only mode
-* Add option to send query settings to OSS or save them locally
+* Added an option to either send query settings to OSS or to save them locally
-* Custom label and values for facets
+* Custom labels and values for facets

 = 1.3.2 =
-* Search results can be filtered by year and month.
+* Search results can now be filtered by year and month.
-* Bug Fixes
+* Various bug fixes

 = 1.3.1 =
-* Multiple fixes.
+* Various bug fixes.
-* Add support for multisites installation
+* Added support for multi-sites installation

 = 1.3 =
 * Improved admin page
-* Search result can also be filtered by tags
+* Search result can now also be filtered by tags
-* User can define their own special character to clean the query.
+* Users can define their own special character to clean the query.
 * Fixed issues with multiple categories.

 = 1.2.4 =
-* Improved Search result display.
+* Improved the search result display.

 = 1.2.3 =
-* New Autocompletion REST API
+* New autocompletion REST API

 = 1.2.2 =
-* Select which type of post will be indexed
+* Added a function to select which type of post will be indexed
-* Option to display user, type and category in search result
+* Added an option to display user, type and category in search result

 = 1.2.1 =
-* Multiple facet support.
+* Added multiple facets support.
-* New feature facet behavior.
+* New feature - facet behavior.
-* Fix in spell check if no field is selected.
+* Fixed the spell check when no field is selected.

 = 1.2.0 =
-* Upgrade to last OpenSearchServer PHP library
+* Upgrade to the latest OpenSearchServer PHP library
-* Possibility to index a range of documents
+* Added the possibility to index a range of documents

 = 1.1.1 =
-* 17 Language support
+* Now supporting 17 languages
-* Spelling corrections
+* Now providing spelling corrections

 = 1.1.0 =
 * Tested with OpenSearchServer 1.3-rc2

 = 1.0.9 =
-* Phonetic search
+* Added phonetic search
-* Custom fields support
+* Added custom fields support
-* Facets and filters on categories
+* Added facets and filters on categories
-* CSS and javascript improvements
+* Various CSS and Javascript improvements

 = 1.0.8 =
-* Improved OpenSearchServer settings page.
+* Improved the OpenSearchServer settings page
-* SpellCheck feature in search page.
+* SpellCheck feature added to the search page
-* AutoCompletion feature in search page.
+* AutoCompletion feature added to the search page

 = 1.0.7 =
-* OpenSearchServer client library upgrade (1.3)
+* OpenSearchServer client library upgrade (to 1.3)

 = 1.0.6 =
-* Search result has template file.
+* Search results now have a template file.

 = 1.0.5 =
-* Fixed bug while indexing document
+* Fixed a document indexing bug
 * Fixed paging issues in the current page.
-* Updated batch indexing process.
+* Updated the batch-indexing process.

 = 1.0.4 =
 * OpenSearchServer client library upgrade.
-* Fixed a bug which add two blank lines in the top of the HTML page.
+* Fixed a bug that added two blank lines at the top of the HTML page.

 = 1.0.3 =
-* Fixed images in search result.
+* Fixed images in search results.

 = 1.0.2 =
-* Added deletion feature in OSS plugin
+* Added a deletion feature to the OSS plugin

 = 1.0.1 =
-* Implemented and overridden wordpress search to OpenSearchServer search
+* Implemented the override of WordPress search by OpenSearchServer search